PacketAnglers/containerlab/README.md

 <img src="images/compute_api.png" width="200">
 </p>

 Once complete, you will be able to add a new VM Instance by clicking `CREATE INSTANCE`.
 Use the follow instance attributes to create a VM capable of sufficiently running several cEOS instances for your ContainerLab environiment.
+Detailed instructions to create a VM Instance can be found [here](https://cloud.google.com/compute/docs/create-linux-vm-instance).
 ### 2.1 - Create VM Instance with the following attributes:

 | Parameter | Value |